Zvi Hirsch Masliansky

-Zvi Hirsch Masliansky (June 6, 1856 – January 11, 1943) was a Belarusian-born Jewish-American rabbi, lecturer, and Zionist.
+Zvi Hirsch Masliansky (June 6, 1856 – January 11, 1943) was a Belarusian-born American rabbi, lecturer, and Zionist.

 Early life

-Masliansky was born on June 6, 1856 in Slutsk, Minsk Governorate, Russia, the son of Chaim Masliansky and Rebecca Papok.
+Masliansky was born on June 6, 1856, in Slutsk, Minsk Governorate, Russia, the son of Chaim Masliansky and Rebecca Papok.

 Masliansky began studying in the Mir Yeshiva when he was twelve.
 His father died when he was fourteen, at which point he went to Parichi and studied with the local rabbi, Yekhiel-Mikhl Volfson.
 In 1875, he moved to Pinsk and began working as a teacher in Talmud Torahs in Pinsk and Karlin.
 In 1881, following a wave of pogroms and anti-Jewish decrees, he began working as a teacher and eventually became a well-known sermonizer.
 He initially spoke in Pinsk and exerted an influence among the Pinsk youth, including Chaim Weizmann, who later became the first President of Israel.
 Masliansky then travelled around the cities and towns of the Pinsky Uyezd on behalf of Hibat Tsyion.
 He was arrested at one point while in Noblye near Pinsk due to a denouncement, although his numerous followers persuaded the authorities to release him.
 In 1881, he also began writing for Avrom Ber Gotlober's Haboker as well as for Ha-Melitz and Ha-Tsfira.

 The son of a rabbi, Masliansky attended the Volozhin Yeshiva and received rabbinical authorization from Rabbi Yitzchak Elchanan Spektor of Kaunas and Rabbi Samuel Mohilever of Białystok.